JonathanShort1/spotify_controller/README.md

 Now, I have the classic developers dilema.
 Do I do this task manually in 30 mins or spend an afternoon (or admittedly longer) building a way to automate this.
 As with all things I initially decided the more complicated route.

-I noticed that the Spotify API does not have an end poiont for liking tracks so I had a few ideas:
+I noticed that the Spotify API does not have an end point for liking tracks so I had a few ideas:
- - Build a browser extension to controll safari.
+ - Build a browser extension to control safari.
 However I have recently moved to macOS and I'm still climbing that learning curve.
  - Use Selenium and Python to automate a browser session.
 I kept hitting walls on this and again realised the learning curve was more than I was willing to put in for "30 mins" manual work.
  - Eventually, I realised adding songs to "Saved tracks" was the same as liking songs.
 This is possible via the Spotify API.